landchat/LandChat/wizard/lc_setup.md

 headers = {'Authorization': 'XmLIrpcug5LCAkxpPAf9bcaFtWNHWGra'}
 ```

-Then open [sm.ms](sm.ms), to apply an API Key (First register, than get it on: [https://sm.ms/home/apitoken](https://sm.ms/home/apitoken)), to replace the value of `Authorization`, so that all pictures could be uploaded to your own account.
+Then open [sm.ms](sm.ms), to apply an API Key (First register, then get it on: [https://sm.ms/home/apitoken](https://sm.ms/home/apitoken)), to replace the value of `Authorization`, so that all pictures could be uploaded to your own account.

 ### (2) /web/admin/ifr.php